 During the last rain storm (the one that increased my soup recipe inventory), I had a couple wonderful pinterest sessions.
 One such session brought me glorious banana pancakes from Sea Salt with Food.
 The cozy scent of pancakes cooking in the morning brings a warm familiarity which is almost just as good as the actual eating part of the pancake experience.
 Thank you, social media, for the scents and tastes you deliver from one home to mine.

-Dabbling into different flours is a hobby of mine.
-I have had joyous experiences, frustrations, outright failures (ahem, gluten-free thumbprint cookies, ahem cough) while using various flours.
+Dabbling into different gluten free flours is a hobby of mine.
+I have had joyous experiences, frustrations, outright failures (ahem, gluten free thumbprint cookies, ahem cough) while using various flours.
 Made with brown rice flour, this pancake recipe is without a doubt one of my favorite non-wheat flour recipes.
 The original recipe calls for mung bean flour, which I have never heard of nor seen at the store.
 While I’d try it in an instant, I simply replaced the mung bean flour with more brown rice flour.

 Sing a banana pancake song and stack them as high as they’ll go.
 Feed them to your gluten-free roommates, save the rest for a pancake snack to be consumed at midnight, dream about ukuleles, repeat.